zentrocdot/wapscan/README.md

 ## To-Do

 <p align="justify">A review of the code is necessary.
-Since the program is now accessible to the general public, a few additional modifications are necessary.</p>
+Since the program is now accessible to the general public, a few additional modifications are also necessary.</p>

+<p align="justify">And then there are some things on my to-do list for the improvement of the wapscan code.
+Due to a lack of time the realisation will take a while.</p>

+<p align="justify">Since I call sudo from within the program now, it is necessary to check how I can separate the first call of wapscan from the second sudo call of wapscan.
+This is a similar process to my daemonising process of a daemon script.</p>

 ## Outlook